About Elevated Minds

 Where We Work

-Elevated Minds works in schools and communities across Southwark and other boroughs in London and Birmingham.
+Elevated Minds works in schools and communities across Southwark and other boroughs in London.
+We also run national programmes across England and Wales.

 What We Do